osamja/imagemorpher-mobile/README.md

 # MyMorph

+### Deprecated
+This codebase is now open-source and available at https://github.com/osamja/mymorph-iOS

 ### [Open in the iOS App Store](https://apps.apple.com/us/app/mymorph/id1554421298)

 MyMorph is a iOS app that lets you morph two faces together using our Morph API.